3F/Conari/Readme.md

 Binder of Unmanaged code for .NET

-The Conari represents a flexible platform to work with any exported functions of libraries (a library or executable module).
-The lightweight and powerful binding from unmanaged code now is much more easier !
+The Conari represents a flexible platform to work with unmanaged code, other native and binary data.
+The lightweight and powerful binding from any exported functions of libraries (a library or executable module), and more...

 *Did you know: The [LunaRoad](https://github.com/3F/LunaRoad) project works over Conari.*